A message from President Loveall

 The Unemployment Insurance (UI) program pays benefits to workers who have lost their job and meet the program’s eligibility requirements.
 If you have become unemployed, you may file a UI claim.
 You may be eligible for UI benefits if you meet all eligibility requirements.
 After you have filed a claim, you must continue to certify for benefits and meet eligibility requirements in order for the EDD to pay you benefits.
 Use the information below to access unemployment related services and information.

-Information on the process can be found in multiple languages via this website: http://www.edd.ca.gov/unemployment/Starting_Your_UI_Claim.htm
+Information on the process can be found in Spanish via this website: https://www.edd.ca.gov/Unemployment/Filing_a_Claim_Espanol.htm

 The amount that you receive varies according to your previous earnings and/or the number of hours you work.